dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 :::info Beta

 This feature is arriving in dbt Core v1.3, which is currently in beta.
-Note that only [specific data warehouses](#specific-data-warehouses) support dbt Python models, and that support for some dbt Cloud capabilities will be in progress during the beta period.
+Note that only [specific data warehouses](#specific-data-warehouses) support dbt Python models.
+Support in dbt Cloud will be limited to start, and improve over the course of the beta.

 We encourage you to:
 - [Read the original discussion](https://github.com/dbt-labs/dbt-core/discussions/5261)